srk-ullagallu/notes/running/rk8s.md

 Through annotations we attach metadata

+RS for `ensure desired nof pods`
+Deployment `Rotation of images chnages`

 `PodDeletionCost` using this annotation which pod get's deleted when downscaling was happend

 `[[[container]pod]rs]deployment`
 - pod is a wrapper around the containers
 - replica set is a wrapper around the pods
 - Deployment is a wrapper around rs

+- k8s is mainly for stateless app if you really want to deal with stateful application we have statefulset

+- Difference b/w `shared fs` and `distributed fs`
+- Jobs used to run pods some sort of time not like 24/7 if the work is completed it will goes off

 # 10-8-24